from Miami Seaquarium

 Lolita is the ‘stage name’ given her by the previous owners of Miami Seaquarium

-after her 1970 kidnapping from the Salish Sea in Washington State
+after she was wrongfully taken in 1970 from the southern Salish Sea (aka Puget Sound) in Washington State

 TOKITAE (Lolita) is the last surviving Orca

-of 45 Orca children who were captured and kidnapped from our Salish Sea Southern Resident Orca Community during the late 1960’s and 70’s, then cheaply sold for entertainment purposes and transported to ‘SeaWorld’ and other so-called ‘marine parks’ all over the real world.
-Tokitae was originally sold to the Miami Seaquarium, which many refer to as Miami Seaprison, for a paltry $6,000 in September 1970.
+of 45 Orca children who were captured and kidnapped from our Salish Sea Southern Resident Orca Community during the late 1960’s and 70’s, then cheaply sold for entertainment purposes and transported to ‘SeaWorld’ and other so-called ‘marine parks’ all over the world.
+Tokitae was originally sold to the Miami Seaquarium , for a paltry $6,000 in September 1970.

-The Time has come for Tokitae (52 years old) to retire from her unpaid 48-year career in show business, and be freed by her captors to return home from a very small 1970’s chlorinated swimming pool in Miami to the 7,000 square mile Salish Sea Cetacean Sanctuary in Washington State, where Tokitae can rehabilitate and recreate at her leisure in a very large, beautiful seaside sanctuary seapen along the shores of Orcas Island.
+The Time has come for Tokitae (52 years old) to retire from her unpaid 48-year career in show business, and return home from a very small 1970’s chlorinated swimming pool in Miami to the 7,000 square mile Salish Sea Whale Sanctuary in Washington State.
+Where Tokitae can rehabilitate and recreate at her leisure in a very large, beautiful seaside sanctuary seapen along the shores of Orcas Island.
 From there she can eventually and carefully be reintroduced and released to once again swim and live free with her mother Ocean Sun (L25, 83 years old), and her entire L-pod family of 35 Orcas, who even today swim free in the Salish Sea!